Gomez315/StepperCommutator/README.md

 # StepperCommutator

-An active commutator that uses a stepper motor and driver from makeblock with arduino code.
+An active commutator that uses parts from makeblock kits and is controlled with arduino code.
 Based on WALIII original design.

 ## Inspiration